 Just remember that the same rules apply to everyone.
 You should never spread your cash too thin by trying to open too many accounts with a minimum deposit requirement at once.

-Also, your spouse should also read the fine print and meet all of the requirements religiously if they hope to earn a bonus as well.
+Also, your spouse should read the fine print and meet all of the requirements religiously if they hope to earn a bonus.

 Rule #9: You can still try to earn more on your savings elsewhere.